-In 2019, 2020 and 2021, no reports were filed in accordance with the whistleblowing policy.
+In 2020, 2021 and 2022, no reports were filed in accordance with the whistleblowing policy.
 Biocartis did not have any legal proceedings associated with bribery or corruption.

-Business continuity
+An update of the Code of Conduct and the whistleblowing procedure is planned early 2023.

-Biocartis has established several business continuity workstreams that aim at establishing appropriate processes and procedures to ensure business can continue, even in adverse circumstances, and which enable us to respond to unexpected events.
-This includes risk assessments with regards to incident management within the domains of IT, manufacturing and operations, supply chain, legal and regulatory and product quality.
-In 2020 and 2021, business continuity plans demonstrated their effectiveness in the context of several events such as continuity of operations during the COVID-19 pandemic as well as the rapid restart of manufacturing following the fire incident in Biocartis' warehouse facilities in the summer of 2021.
-Lessons learned from the fire incident have been incorporated into our business continuity plans.
+Business continuity - Biocartis has established several business continuity workstreams that aim at establishing appropriate processes and procedures to ensure business can continue, even in adverse circumstances, and which enable us to respond to unexpected events.
+This includes risk assessments with regards to incident management within the domains of IT, manufacturing and supply chain.
+In 2022, particular attention was given to elimination of a limited amount of upstream supply risks associated with the Ukraine crisis.